Strilanc/Strilanc.github.io/_posts/2016-04-06-copying-a-quantum-brain-retry.md

 $$\ket{\psi_{t+2}} = x a \ket{00} + x b \ket{01} + y c \ket{10} + y d \ket{11}$$

 Lastly, measure $q\_1$ and clear it.
-There are two possible outcomes:
+There are two possible output states, one for the OFF measurement outcome and one for the ON outcome:

 $$\begin{align}
 \ket{\psi\_{t+3,\text{ON}}} &= \frac{x b \ket{00} + y d \ket{10}}{\sqrt{|xb|^2 + |yd|^2)}}